-14.15.3 Impacts on neighbouring property
+14.15.3 Impacts on neighbouring property and planned urban built character

 - a.
-Whether the increased height, or reduced setbacks, or recession plane intrusion would result in buildings that do not compromise the amenity of adjacent properties planned urban built character. taking into account with particular consideration of: - i.
-Building bulk and dominance effects on surrounding neighbours; - ii.
-Privacy and shading effects on surrounding neighbours, including on habitable rooms or outdoor living spaces; - iii.
-The extent to which an increased height is necessary to enable more efficient, cost effective and/or practical use of the site, or the long term protection of significant trees or natural features on the site; - iv.
-Modulation or design features of the roof-form and façade to reduce its visual impact; - v.
-How an increased building form may affect boundary retaining walls or other neighbouring structural building features; - vi.
+Whether the increased height, or reduced setbacks, or recession plane intrusion would result in buildings that do not compromise the amenity of adjacent properties and/or the planned urban built character, taking into account with particular consideration of: - i.
+Building bulk and dominance effects on surrounding neighbours; - Privacy and shading effects on surrounding neighbours, including on habitable rooms or outdoor living spaces; - iii.
+The extent to which-an increased height the breach is necessary to enable more efficient, cost effective and/or practical use of the site, or the long term protection of significant trees or natural features on the site; - iv.
+Modulation or design features of the roof-form and façade to reduce its visual impact; - How an increased building form may affect boundary retaining walls or other neighbouring structural building features; - vi.
 Fire risk mitigation incorporated to avoid horizonal spread of fire across boundaries; - vii.
 Reverse sensitivity effects on existing lawfully established non-residential activities; - viii.
-Whether the building is for the purposes of papakāinga / kāinga housing; - ix.
-Whether the majority of the ground floor area is occupied by habitable rooms and/or indoor communal living space (this area may include pedestrian access to lifts, stairs and foyers); - x.
-Impacts on the heritage values of adjoining properties; and - xi.
-For height breaches only:
+Whether the building is for the purposes of papakāinga / kāinga nohoanga housing;